128×64 OLED (SSD1306) with Raspberry Pi Pico using I2C in Wokwi – Complete Beginner Guide

-This tutorial shows you how to wire and program a 128x64 OLED display (SSD1306) with Raspberry Pi Pico using I2C communication in the Wokwi simulator.
-Perfect for displaying text, graphics, and sensor data!
+Learn how to wire and program a 128×64 SSD1306 OLED display with the Raspberry Pi Pico using I2C communication in the Wokwi simulator.
+This hands-on tutorial covers displaying text, graphics, logos, and animations using MicroPython — perfect for IoT dashboards, digital clocks, and embedded display systems.

 What is an OLED Display?